nkrapivin/DialogModule/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

-# GameMaker Studio 2 Example Project | Documentation
+# GameMaker Studio 2 Extension | Documentation

 Also available from the GameMaker Marketplace and itch.io: